 Are You Buying A Home That Requires A Jumbo Loan?

-If you’re searching for a home priced over $458,000 and don’t want a starter home, and you know your income will increase in the near future, a jumbo loan might very well be the right choice for you.
-Moreover, your down payment can be as low as 3.5% in certain areas using an FHA jumbo.
+If you’re searching for a home priced over $458,000 and don’t want a starter home, and you know your income qualifies or will increase in the near future, a jumbo loan might very well be the right choice for you.
+Moreover, your down payment can still be as low as 3.5% in certain areas using an FHA jumbo.

 What To Expect From Lenders